15 Ayurvedic Remedies To Manage High Blood Pressure

 3) Arjuna

 A number of symptoms of cardiovascular disease can be eased off by using the powder or decoction of the bark extracts of arjuna.
 This herb works wonders as it is packed with amazing anti-hypertensive compounds.
 It effectively dilates and relaxes the stiff blood vessels, to normalise blood pressure and relieves discomforting symptoms of hypertension.
-According to a study it was observed that Arujuna had a cardioprotective effect on angina patients.
+According to a study it was observed that Arjuna had a cardioprotective effect on angina patients.

 4) Ashwagandha